st. augustine's church

 What's Going On?

 St. Augustine's African Orthodox Church at 137 Allston Street has won a Institutional Preservation Grant from the Cambridge Historical Commission.
-This grant gives them $50,000 outright, and the opportunity for matching funds up to another $50,000.
+They have provided multiple matching grants and are currently matching gifts up to $50,000 at 50%.

 Click here to